MaviLabArt/BoltCanvas/README.md

   - A **Blink** account (recommended): API key can be generated here [Create a Blink API key](https://dashboard.blink.sv/api-keys) .
   - Your own **LND** node: REST URL + macaroon + TLS details (for expert and self sovreign users 💪).
   - A **BTCPay Server** instance:
+  - A **Nostr Wallet Connect** URL from your wallet provider (e.g. Alby Hub, Rizful NWC, etc.).
+This is a `nostr+walletconnect://...` string that includes a relay and secret.
   - BTCPay API key scopes (minimum recommended):
     - `btcpay.store.canviewinvoices`
     - `btcpay.store.cancreateinvoice`